NunzioKnerr/pannotator_collect/image2kmz360ImageConverter.md

 ## Check & Install Dependent Packages

-In order for the for this workflow to function as expected there are a few dependent packages to install and configure.
+In order for this workflow to function as expected there are a few dependent packages to install and configure.

 ``` r
 dependentPackages <-